Day 01: Fortunately got a flight to Lukla on a mountain flight helicopter.

 On the trail, we saw one mountain goat which looks like getting lost from the herd and was sitting in the base of a giant stone by the side of the Dudh Koshi River.
 Today was the day to walk by the side of the Dudh Koshi River for the entire day and cross the river for the 5 times and we did that.
-Trekking trail was less crowded today, which was nice but the Everest base camp trail is managed to spoil the natural style of the trek trail.
+Trekking trail was less crowded today, which was nice but the trail of Base camp trek to Everest is managed so as to spoil the natural style of the trekking trail, it is more like a highway.
 The stone stairs and lots of stonework were not easy to walk on.

 At the checkpoint, we bought the ticket and after 15 minutes of walking, we got to our lunch place.
 Today the lunch was early but the riverside lunch was better, a good lunch by nature.
 After filling the water bottles for the rest of 4 hours walk we started to trek towards Namche.
 Trekking to Namche from Jorsalle was not easy at all.
 My first trekking after 8 months and the big backpack I was carrying was not supported at all.
 But the interesting thing was my clients who were carrying their backpack but they look okay than me.
 The trail to Namche, after Larche Dovan (tallest bridge of Everest trail), was uphill and it was not a nice walk at all.